-Recipients must demonstrate that funded services are accessible to all people living with HIV or people impacted by HIV, including people who are lower-income and people with disabilities.
+Subrecipients must demonstrate that funded services are accessible to all people living with HIV, including people who have lower incomes and people with disabilities.

-Standard 14: Recipients much ensure clients with disabilities do not face barriers when accessing funded services.
+Standard 14: Subrecipients much ensure clients with disabilities do not face barriers when accessing funded services.

-Recipients must comply with the Americans with Disabilities Act (ADA).
+Subrecipients must comply with the Americans with Disabilities Act (ADA).

-The recipient must have written policies and procedures that document compliance with the ADA.
+The subrecipient must have written policies and procedures that document compliance with the ADA.

-Standard 15: Recipients must have written eligibility and grievance policies and procedures that include accessibility.
+Standard 15: Subrecipients must have written eligibility and grievance policies and procedures that include accessibility.